What social landlords need to do if there is a case of coronavirus at a property.

 You will need to decide if a visit is necessary for the safety and wellbeing of the tenant, for example in an emergency or if there is a safety related repair needed.

-In the event of an urgent or safety related repair visit being needed the following general precautions should be taken:
+In the event of an urgent or safety related repair visit being needed, you should follow your organisation’s risk assessment and policy on using Personal Protective Equipment (PPE) and the following general precautions should be taken:

 Should we inform other tenants (especially where the individual is self-isolating within a block with communal areas)?